TMElyralab/MuseV/README.md

 ```
 **import parameters**

-Most of the paramters are same as `musev_text2video`.
+Most of the parameters are same as `musev_text2video`.
 Special parameters of `video2video` are:
 1. need to set `video_path` in `test_data`.
 Now supports `rgb video` and `controlnet_middle_video`。
 - `which2video`: whether `rgb` video influences initial noise, more strongly than controlnet condition.
 If `True`, then redraw video.
 - `controlnet_name`：whether to use `controlnet condition`, such as `dwpose,depth`.